 LOVE VALLEY

-Leaving Uçhisar Castle descend to the phallic rock formations of Love Valley, one of the most iconic in Cappadocia.
-Our walk through Pigeon & Love Valley took us around 4 hours, 30 minutes of scenic bliss.
-All the details including maps are on our hiking in Cappadocia guide.
+Leaving Uçhisar Castle, descend to the phallic rock formations of Love Valley, one of the most iconic in Cappadocia.
+The walk through Pigeon and Love Valley took us around 4 hours and 30 minutes.

 PANORAMA POINT